 9. Marco van Basten (Netherlands)

-By the age of 27, he had over 300 goal contributions and 3 Ballon d’Or awards, which is arguably at the level of Lionel Messi and Cristiano Ronaldo.
-Marco van Basten will always be remembered as a big “What if?”
-But his achievements in his short span of his career alone make him an all-time great.
+By the age of 27, he had over 300 goal contributions for club & country.
+By then, he had already won 3 Ballon d'Ors, putting him arguably at the level of modern-day legends Lionel Messi & Cristiano Ronaldo.
+Marco's career, though, will always be remembered by “What if?”, as due to recurring ankle injury, he retired at 28, and just like that, we would never know what more mind-bogglingly incredible things he would have done had he played longer.
+But regardless of it, his achievements in his short span of his career alone make him an all-time great.

 Apps | Goals | Assists | Trophies Won | Notable Clubs |